Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Future Directions

-\textit{\textbf{New data types.}} Extending the scalability of OT beyond data quantity to new data types is a promising future direction.
-Complex data such as structured objects (e.g. graphs and trees) and sequences and temporal streams have received little attention in the literature.
+\textit{\textbf{New data types.}} Extending the scalability of OT beyond data quantity to new data types is a promising future direction. \marginpar{R2}\rref{There are recent efforts in this direction such as applying OT on functional data \cite{zhu2021functional}} \marginpar{R1}\rref{Complex data such as structured objects (e.g. graphs\cite{petric2019got,Chen2020OptimalGraphs} and trees) and sequences and temporal streams \cite{CohenAligningSpaces}} have received little attention in the literature.
 OT on structured objects requires generalizing the notion of transport to accommodate both nodes and relations while ensuring other properties.
-Current approaches imitate OT on these objects either by having multiple levels of computation (e.g. \cite{Brogat-MotteLearningBarycenters} and nested formulations \cref{sec:hierarchical_ot}) or embedding the data in a new space that preserves the structure (e.g. hyperbolic embedding \cite{Alvarez-MelisUnsupervisedSpaces}).
-Both approaches come with increased computation challenges.
+Current approaches imitate OT on these objects either by having \rother{multiple levels of computation \cite{Brogat-MotteLearningBarycenters}} or embedding the data in a new space that preserves the structure (e.g. hyperbolic embedding \cite{Alvarez-MelisUnsupervisedSpaces}).
+Both approaches come with increased computational challenges.
 A native formulation that embraces the structure is yet to be realized.
 Potential advantages of native formulations include having the structure reflected in marginal constraints and the capacity to perform interpolation and Barycentric mapping on structured data.

-\textbf{\textit{Novel applications.}} By treating the weights of deep models as probability measures, one can cast the framework of OT on problems involving transportation among (trained) model objects.
+\textbf{\textit{Novel applications and better tools.}} By treating the weights of deep models as probability measures, one can cast the framework of OT on problems involving transportation among (trained) model objects.
 This can be useful, for example, in model fusion and interpolation without requiring re-training.
 For example, OT can be used \cite{PalSinghModelTransport} for fusing pre-trained neural networks as an easy 'one-shot' transfer mechanism.
 Another use of this can be in {\em federated learning} \cite{Li2020FederatedDirections}, in which multiple clients collaborate to train a global model in a coordinated server without exchanging their local data.
 Traditional clients model aggregation (i.e. averaging) on the coordinated server can be replaced with OT-based advanced averaging (e.g. Wasserstein barycenter) that can address clients heterogeneity \cite{RakotomamonjyPersonalisedSpaces}.
 Along the same line, OT can be used as a geometry-aware analytics tool for studying the weights of deep models and addressing issues of interpretability.